If you’ve been on the hunt for the best violin microphone, I’m happy to say I can help you.

 Have you ever mic’d up your violin and noticed it sounded a bit muddy or confused?

 Cardioid polar patterns essentially stop this from happening.
-Because this mic clips on right next to your F holes, it picks up a really true sound.
+Because this mic clips right next to your F holes, it picks up a really true sound.

 The easiest way to describe it is that your violin will still sound very much acoustic, just amplified in all the right ways.
-This mic also has an extended frequency response which means it provides a really rounded sound.
+This mic also has an extended frequency response, providing a really rounded sound.

-It pickups your violins upper register really well so the transition between low and high notes is very even.
+It picks up your violin’s upper register really well, so the transition between low and high notes is very even.

 Hardware & Mounting

-I love that the Pro-35 clips straight onto my violin, it’s much easier than having to stay perfectly positioned in-front of a standalone mic on stage.
-It’s also shock resistant so if you’re like me and you’re not a fan of standing still, you’ll love this microphone.
+I love that the Pro-35 clips straight onto my violin; it’s much easier than staying perfectly positioned in front of a standalone microphone stick on stage.
+It’s also shock-resistant, so if you’re like me and are not a fan of standing still, you’ll love this microphone.

 I know the idea of clipping something to your violin might give you heart palpitations, but don’t worry, it’s super gentle.